INTERVIEW

 • Standardised Tests: GAMSAT or MCAT scores, depending on the school's requirements.

-• Additional Requirements: Portfolios and personal statements may also be required by some programs.
+• Additional Requirements: Personal statements or CV may also be required by some programs.

 What To Submit as an International Student to Medical School